Local fuel prices

 In New Brunswick, the price of fuel is regulated.
 What this means is that you won't see daily fluctuations in the price at the pumps, unless there's another crisis like Hurricanes Katrina or Ike.
 So, every Thursday, a new price may be set at the pumps.
 Will it go up, down, or stay the same ?
 It's like playing the lottery every Wednesday...should I top up the tank or not ?
 Check ww.cbc.ca > My Region > New Brunswick > look for Robert Jones' (the "Gas Guru") prediction on either Tuesdays or Wednesdays, for the change.
 He's usually right.

-I'm keeping this page updated fairly regularly with the latest local fuel price information, but the website mentioned below also maintains current info about gas prices around N.B.
+I'll keep this page updated from time-to-time with the latest local fuel price information, but the website mentioned below also maintains current info about gas prices around N.B.

 Acadian bus lines connect all the towns and cities in New Brunswick, Nova Scotia and Prince Edward Island.
 Thanks to an agreement they have with Orleans Express, the main bus company operating in the province of Quebec, it is easy to travel from Quebec to Fredericton: Orleans Express will take you as far as Riviere-du-Loup, and from there you can catch an Acadian bus to Fredericton.
 Buses are quite comfortable and they only stop briefly along the way (two 15-min stops), so it actually doesn't take much longer to go by bus than to go by car.
 Tickets for a round-way trip between Quebec City and Fredericton cost about $180, and the Fredericton bus terminal is located at 101 Regent St., in downtown Fredericton.